 Prior to joining EFF, Jennifer was the Clinical Teaching Fellow with the Samuelson Law, Technology & Public Policy Clinic at UC Berkeley School of Law, where she specialized in privacy and intellectual property issues.
 Before the Clinic, Jennifer practiced civil litigation with Bingham McCutchen in San Francisco and clerked for Judge A. Howard Matz (now retired) in the Central District of California.
 She earned both her undergraduate and law degrees from UC Berkeley.
 She has published academically on identity theft and phishing attacks (20 Berkeley Tech.
 L.J.
 259) and sovereign immunity in civil rights cases (62 Fla.
 L. Rev. 203) and has been interviewed by major and technical news media, including NBC Nightly News, 60 Minutes, NPR, Fox News, the Wall Street Journal, the New York Times, the Washington Post, the Economist, CNet, Nova, Popular Science, Scientific American, and Ars Technica.

-He is also the supervisor of the terrier duo, Marlowe and Buster.
+Dave is also the supervisor of the terrier duo, Marlowe and Buster.
 He currently serves on the San Francisco Sunshine Ordinance Task Force.

 +1 415 436 9333 x151